agsb/milliForth-6502/README.md

     return (36 cells) stacks are in page $200 ;
 - tib and pic grows forward, stacks grows backwards ;
 - no overflow or underflow checks ;
-- only immediate flag used as $80, no extras flags ;
+- only immediate flag used as $80, no more flags ;

 ### Remarks: